 - Written contract — Four years from the date the contract is broken.

 Statutes of limitations, and the court rules that interpret and apply them, are complicated, and exceptions may apply to your claim.
-For example, if the defendant lived outside the state or was in prison for a time, the period for filing your claim may have been extended.
+For example, if the defendant lived outside the State or was in prison for a time, the period for filing your claim may be extended.
 Or you might assume that a contract was an oral contract, which has a limitation of two years, while it may be interpreted as a written contract with a limitation of four years.
-If you're unsure about whether your claim is too old to file, you may file it and let the judge decide whether it was filed too late.
+If you’re unsure about whether your claim is too old to file, you may file it and let the judge decide whether it was filed too late.
 Better yet, you should check with a small claims adviser before you file.

 You may find a specific form by going to the Judicial Council Web site, where you will find a link to all the Judicial Council forms.
 The forms are divided by groups, and you can view all Small Claims forms by selecting this group.

-Another form that a small claims court plaintiff may need is the Fictitious Business Name [Declaration] (Form SC-103).
-Businesses that use fictitious business names — for example, "Joe Jones doing business as Joe's Garage" — must sign and file this form with the court.
-In this written declaration, a representative of the business (such as the owner) is required to declare under oath that the business that is suing has complied with California's fictitious business name registration laws.
-A business must be in compliance with California's business registration laws in order to use the small claims court.
+Another form that a small claims court plaintiff may need is the Fictitious Business Name [declaration] (Form SC-103).
+Businesses that use fictitious business names—for example, “Joe Jones doing business as Joe’s Garage”—must sign and file this form with the court.
+In this written declaration, a representative of the business (such as the owner) is required to declare under oath that the business that is suing has complied with California’s fictitious business name registration laws.
+A business must be in compliance with California’s business registration laws in order to use the small claims court.
 If the business is not in compliance, the needed steps must be taken before an action is filed.

 Try to name the defendant or defendants correctly when you prepare your claim.
-If it's possible that you may need to use the court process to enforce a judgment in your favor, it is important that the defendant must be named correctly.
+If it’s possible that you may need to use the court process to enforce a judgment in your favor, it is important that the defendant is named correctly.
 Otherwise your judgment may be difficult to enforce.
-If you don't know the defendant's correct name and only learn about it later, you can ask the judge to amend or modify your claim at the hearing.
-You also can amend the judgment at any time to show the judgment creditor's correct name.
+If you don’t know the defendant’s correct name and only learn about it later, you can ask the judge to amend or modify your claim at the hearing.
+You also can amend the judgment at any time to show the judgment creditor’s correct name.

 If you’re not sure which of several possible defendants is responsible for your claim, name each person you believe is liable.
 The court will decide whether the people you named are proper defendants and legally responsible.